Peterborough Prison information

 The majority of the accommodation is single occupancy and the wings hold on average 34 women.
 There is a Separation and Care unit and a 15-bed healthcare facility which incorporates a first night centre for women who are new to custody.

 Each cell has integral sanitation and the wings each have shower facilities, a servery area plus an association area.
-There are no dining-out facilities on the male residential area.
 There is a Separation and Care Unit which holds 14 prisoners.